 London is an iconic city that continuously draws in travellers from all over the world.
-But, if for some reasons you find yourself with only a day to spend in this wondrous city (for example a really long layover), make the most of out it and plan your itinerary strategically.
+But, if for some reasons you find yourself with only a day to spend in this wondrous city (for example a really long layover), make the most out of it and plan your itinerary strategically.

 Keep in mind that there’s more to London than just the Buckingham Place and the Westminster Abbey, though they are undoubtedly two of the most impressive landmarks you should see!
 So here’s how you can make the most of your day and sample some of the best alternatives to touristy spots of this remarkable city (at best 12 hours straight) and some free must-sees.